Sandi Thom: 2012–2019: "Earthquake" controversy

-2015–2019: "Earthquake" controversy

 In 2015, it was reported that Thom had signed to the independent label MITA Records for the release of her sixth studio album.
 Later that year, she attracted publicity after uploading a video to her Facebook page in which she criticised BBC Radio 2 and Bauer Media Group's radio stations for not playlisting her single "Earthquake".
 She said in the video, "Honest to God I'm fucking sick to death of the bullshit this industry pulls on people like me and I've had it.
 Enough I'm done.
 Fuck you Radio 2.
 Fuck you Bauer network and fuck the lot of you.
 There is no reason why you need to do this to me once again".
 The video was deleted shortly after attracting comment.
 In a subsequent interview, she accused the BBC of a bias against Scottish recording artists.
 Despite these comments, "Earthquake" was playlisted by many regional BBC stations and BBC Radio Scotland.
 In the event, MITA Records did not release Thom's album.
-Thom self-released the charity single "Tightrope" in March 2017 through The Famous Company, and said in an interview that no release date had been set for her next album, but she hoped it would be out by the end of 2017; however this did not eventuate.
+Thom self-released the charity single "Tightrope" in March 2017 through The Famous Company, and said in an interview that no release date had been set for her next album, but she hoped it would be out by the end of 2017.

-In February 2018, Thom stated "There is no money in releasing albums any longer unless you have a bottomless pit of funding" and that "The only way to make a living through music would be through volume of output" and she would forthwith write a song a week and release it in the most basic form on the digital platform.

 2019–present: Ghosts

 Thom released the album Ghosts in 2019.
+In December 2023, Thom released "Silence", the lead single from EP, Warpaint.